 - Early in-person voting: You can cast your ballot early and in person at least one week before Election Day at vote centers throughout the city.

 Redistricting has redrawn some of the District's eight wards and 40 Advisory Neighborhood Councils.
-But all registered voters are eligible to vote from home with a mail-in ballot or in person at vote centers in the city regardless of where they reside.
+All registered voters are eligible to vote from home with a mail-in ballot or in person at vote centers in the city regardless of where they reside.